JasonThomasII/UdemyTensorflow/README.md

 # UdemyTensorflow
-This a repo for the Udemy Tesnor flow cores
+This a repo for the Udemy Tesnor flow corse

 # Udemy Course Link